-Goal 7: Agree in 2015 to reduce emissions from deforestation and forest degradation as part of a post-2020 global climate agreement, in accordance with internationally agreed rules and consistent with the goal of not exceeding 2°C warming
+GOAL 7: Agree in 2015 to reduce emissions from deforestation and forest degradation as part of a post-2020 global climate agreement, in accordance with internationally agreed rules and consistent with the goal of not exceeding 2° Celsius warming

 OVERVIEW OF GOAL AND INDICATORS

-Goal 7 aimed to get forest-related mitigation measures included in the post-2020 climate agreement being negotiated in 2015.
-The Paris Agreement, which entered into force in November 2016, includes a full article (Article 5) dedicated to land-use and forests, cementing the role of forests and other carbon sinks in achieving its overall mitigation goal.
+Goal 7 aimed to get forest-related mitigation measures included in the post-2020 climate agreement negotiated in 2015.
+The Paris Agreement, which entered into force in November 2016, includes a full article (Article 5) dedicated to land use and forests, cementing the role of forests and other carbon sinks in achieving its overall mitigation goal.

-Criterion 1: Implementing the land use and REDD+ provisions of the Paris Agreement
+Criterion 1: Implementing the land-use provisions of the Paris Agreement

 Indicator 1.1: Finalization and operationalization of the operational framework for REDD+

-The decisions made by the Conference of the Parties (COP) to the UNFCCC in operationalizing REDD+ are explicitly recognized in the Paris Agreement.
-The completion of the operational framework depends on the adoption of financing modalities for REDD+ results-based payments under the GCF.
+The decisions made by the Conference of the Parties to the United National Framework Convention on Climate Change (UNFCCC) in operationalizing REDD+ are explicitly recognized in the Paris Agreement.
+The completion of the operational framework depends on the adoption of financing modalities for REDD+ results-based payments under the Green Climate Fund (GCF).

-As with last year’s assessment, the decision of a relatively large majority of countries to include land use within their emission targets, and of most additional countries to at least adopt a non-emission target on land use, means that Indicator 2.1 can be considered to have been met.
+The decision of a relatively large majority of countries to include land use within their emission targets, and of most other countries to at least adopt a nonemission target on land use means that Indicator 2.1 can be considered to have been met.

-However, a recent report found that if all conditional and unconditional NDCs were implemented, reductions from land-use would account for 10 to 30 percent of total reductions by 2030, but that substantially greater ambition would be needed to reach either the 2°C goal or the 1.5°C goal laid out in the Paris Agreement.
-It is also important to note that 105 countries have made at least some part of their land-use targets subject to the provision of international financing, and their implementation will likely require significantly more finance than has currently been pledged for land-use mitigation.
+If all conditional and unconditional NDCs were implemented, emissions reductions from land use would account for 10 to 30 percent of total emissions reductions by 2030, but substantially greater ambition would be needed to reach either the 2°C goal or the 1.5°C goal laid out in the Paris Agreement, according to a 2017 report.
+Also noteworthy is that as of September 2017, 105 countries had made at least some of their land-use targets conditional on the provision of international financing.
+Realizing those targets will likely require significantly more finance than has been pledged currently for land-use mitigation.